jarviscanada/jarvis_data_eng_JeshanChhabra/core_java/jdbc/README.md

 In repository pattern we can only deal with one table per class.Moreover, it is the abstraction of collection of objects.
 # Test
+I have manually tested all my queries in the database itself so that i donot get any errors while running the code.
+I created some views to match and validate the outputs.